NPS Profile: The beetle vs. the adelgid

 Using biocontrol to stop the spread of hemlock woolly adelgid

 The hemlock woolly adelgid (HWA), an invasive insect from Asia, has wreaked havoc on many of the hemlock forests in the eastern United States.
-Swarms of adelgids can kill a tree or weaken it so secondary pests such as the hemlock borer eventually do.
+Large populations of adelgids can kill a tree within two to four years.

-They have released over 350,000 biocontrol beetles to treat 100,000 trees in 44 hemlock conservation areas.
+They have released over half a million biocontrol beetles to treat 250,000 trees in 100 hemlock conservation areas.
 Watch the PODCAST of a beetle release in Cataloochee.

 You can also read more about the history of the adelgids and chemical treatments in the Park, then use the back arrow to return to this page.

 Beetle backgrounds: Beetles to be released are born and raised at the Lindsay Young Beneficial Insects Lab at the University of Tennessee.
 Laricobius nigrinus (affectionately dubbed “Larry”), is featured in the upcoming podcast.
 This species is native to the Northwestern United States, where it feeds on adelgid species from that area.
-The other species the lab raises is Sasajiscymnus tsugae (or "ST") from Asia: it’s in the lady beetle family, although it resembles a black sesame seed more than the red and black spotted lady bug.
+The other species the lab raises are Laricobius osakensis and Sasajiscymnus tsugae (or ST) from Asia and Scymnus coniferarum from the Northwestern United States.
+The latter two species are in the lady beetle family, although ST in particular resembles a black sesame seed more than the red and black spotted lady bug.

 Researchers drive the beetles from the lab in Knoxville to local protected lands: Great Smoky Mountains National Park, Frozen Head State Park, and the Cherokee National Forest.
-Each week, one of these locations receives a small army of 300 beetles, which Park foresters and biologists place on understory hemlocks in the hopes that the insects will climb the “ladder” of plants to feed on HWA in the highest hemlock branches.
+Each week during the beetle release season, one of these locations receives a small army of 300 beetles, which Park foresters and biologists place on understory hemlocks in the hopes that the insects will climb the “ladder” of plants to feed on HWA in the highest hemlock branches.

 Success?
 In 2005, managers began monitoring the health of treated versus untreated hemlocks.